AlphaKretin/bastion-bot/README.md

 `triviaMaxRounds` is the maximum number of rounds a player can set the trivia game to run for, to prevent someone from forcing it to run for an arbitrarily long time.
 This field is optional - if it is missing, Bastion will default to what you see above.

 ### Shortcuts
-By default, the configuration file is called `shortcuts.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/shortcuts.json`.
+By default, the shortcut file is called `shortcuts.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/shortcuts.json`.
 The script expects `shortcut.json` to contain a JSON array of arrays, with contents like the following:
 ```json
 [
 	[